 The Best Beginners Guide to Rock Tumbling for Kids and Adults

 The kids begged us to go gem mining during our spring break camping trip.
-It is a great way to spend time with the entire family and learn new things together, especially if you got the Museum of NC Minerals first.
-But in doing so, I didn’t exactly realize the aftermath of learning and fun this one-hour activity would turn into at home, a rock tumbling expedition.
+It is a great way to spend time with the entire family.
+You can learn new things together.
+This is especially true if you got the Museum of NC Minerals first.
+But in doing so, I didn’t exactly realize the aftermath.
+This one-hour activity turned into learning and fun at home.
+It became a rock tumbling expedition.

 Because we found so many gems in our bucket, I immediately came home and ordered a rock tumbler.
-And while waiting for it in the mail, my oldest daughter pulled out gem and mineral books from her school library.
+While we waited for it in the mail, my oldest daughter pulled out gem and mineral books.
+She got them from her school library.
 Trust me, I did not prompt her to do that.

 The three of us girls have started this project with such intrigue and amusement.
 My oldest comes home from school every day and asks if the gems are ready.
 We love to see the transformations of the rocks after each stage, and the vibrate colors come out.
-After every stage, each of us has a favorite stone, but it seems always to change because they get more beautiful day after day.
+After every stage, each of us has a favorite stone.
+It always seems to change because they get more beautiful day after day.
 My daughter is really excited to see what pretty jewelry items I end up making with all the polished treasures.

 The rocks and tumbler.

 There are a few things you will need to tumble properly.
 The first would be the raw gemstones or picked backyard rocks.
 My daughter and I started this hobby when we spent the week camping in the western NC mountains.
 During a windy and rainy day, the family took a trip to the local gem mining shop.
-We purchased a large bucket of rocks and gems and spent nearly 1-1/2 hours sifting through and picking out all the pretty colors.
+We purchased a large bucket of rocks and gems.
+We spent nearly 1-1/2 hours sifting through them.
+We picked out all the pretty colors.
 It was great family time but also great with all the precious gemstone we found.
 The countless rubies, emeralds, sodalite, citrine, amethyst, topaz, clear, rose, and smoky quartz, aventurine, sapphire, tourmaline, and aquamarine was awe-inspiring.

 Next, you need a good rock tumbler for your rock tumbling.
 I purchased NATIONAL GEOGRAPHIC Hobby Rock Tumbler Kit online from Amazon.
 This little rock tumbler is small, compact, and straightforward to use.
-This model is also perfect because it has a timer that you can set the number of days you want to tumble and then it shuts off when finished.
+This model is also perfect because it has a timer.
+You can set the number of days you want to tumble.
+Then it shuts off when finished.
 I have found it to have great reviews online.

 All about the grit and polish.

 The final material needed is the grit added to the tumbler along with the rocks and some water.
 There are typically three types of grit and one polish material that is used in the entire rock tumbling processing.
 The NATIONAL GEOGRAPHIC Hobby Rock Tumbler Kit comes with single packs of each type.
 But if you want to tumble more rocks than what they give you, then you will need to purchase more.
-There are many other online companies that you can purchase the grit, or you can buy NATIONAL GEOGRAPHIC Grit Refill for Rock Tumbler in larger tubs.
+There are many other online companies where you can purchase the grit.
+Alternatively, you can buy NATIONAL GEOGRAPHIC Grit Refill for Rock Tumbler in larger tubs.

 The grit is an important part of the tumbling process.
-Grit is a silicon carbide powder where every step is a different size going from course pieces to a powdery substance to a polishing component.
+Grit is a silicon carbide powder.
+Every step has a different size, going from course pieces to a powdery substance.
+This eventually becomes a polishing component.
 Silicon carbide grit is very hard.
 It is much harder than the rocks that most people tumble.
 On the Mohs Hardness scale, silicon carbide has a hardness of 9 to 9.5 while commonly-tumbled rocks such as jasper, agate, quartz, and petrified wood have a Mohs Hardness of about 7.
 This means that silicon carbide grit can easily abrade the rocks that most people tumble.

 Grit #1 is a coarse grit that will round out all the edges of all the gems and stones.
-The next stage is grit #2 which typically is a medium-size silicon carbide particle that cleans up the rocks from any other unwanted calcium or other rock particles stuck to the sides of the gems or stones.
+The next stage is grit #2.
+It typically contains a medium-size silicon carbide particle.
+This grit cleans up the rocks.
+It removes any other unwanted calcium or other rock particles stuck to the sides of the gems or stones.
 Grit #3 is a pre-polishing size and again smaller than 1 and 2.
 And lastly, the polishing portion which is typically an aluminum or tin oxide.
 This gives all the rocks, gems, and even petrified wood a beautiful shine.

 How to rock tumble your gems and rocks.